 Our best defense against these high-risk scenarios is to conduct thorough and systematic quality control testing of online learning before any deliverable is released.
 Although QC and testing are related terms, they refer to different procedures.
 Compare the definitions below.
 This article focuses on quality control.

 - Quality Control: refers to the processes that determine whether a completed deliverable or product meets a set of quality criteria or requirements.

 - Testing: refers to the processes that ensure there are no technical issues and is based on a test plan designed ahead of time.

 QC evaluations are needed before any deliverable is sent to clients or stakeholders for review, prior to a formative evaluation by target audience members, as well as before a formal course is released.
-But Quality Control need not imply that the learning experience is traditional.
+But quality control of online learning need not imply that the learning experience is traditional.
 Rather, you can use this approach any time content is getting designed and produced.

 Not only does the quality control review create a more professional product, it improves the experience and usability of the learning experience.
 Usability—the extent to which a product can be used to achieve specific goals with ease and satisfaction—is an important affective component of learning.
 High usability can improve motivation.
 It prevents learner frustration and confusion.
 All of this can make information easier to process.

 - Plan Ahead: Plan the quality standards ahead of time rather than when the pressures of a tight schedule force you to take shortcuts.